suvendujena2001/GyamSys_Training/status-reports/prince-roy.md

 - Re-built web apps - [a website](https://appeasybank.netlify.app/), [tip calculator web app](https://tip-calculator-prince.netlify.app/), and [Three theme calculator](https://calculator-prince.netlify.app/)

 ## Week 3 (11-Dec-2023 to 15-Dec-2023)
-- Started learning about C#
+- Completed basics of C# from W3Schools

-  - A naming convention for variables, methods, classes, and interfaces.
+  > - A naming convention for variables, methods, classes, and interfaces.
+  >
-  - Control statements - if, if-else, if-else-if, nested if, switch, nested switch.
+  > - Control statements - if, if-else, if-else-if, nested if, switch, nested switch.
+  >
-  - iteration statements - for, while, foreach, do-while
+  > - iteration statements - for, while, foreach, do-while

+## Week 4 (18-Dec-2023 to 22-Dec-2023)
+- Completed _C# for Beginners_ playlist on YouTube by **Scott Hanselman** and **David Fowler**.